jhessing92/info-deck/PRESENTATION-SCRIPT.md

 ### **Anticipated Questions & Suggested Answers:**

 **Q: "How is this different from ChatGPT or Claude?"**
 **A:** "Three key differences: 1) You own it—your data, your models, your infrastructure.
 2) It integrates with YOUR tools—not just chat, but your CRM, your project management, your databases.
-3) It's built for work—not conversation, but actual workflow automation."
+3) It's built for work—not conversation, but actual workflow automation.
+And critically—with ChatGPT, your 'memory' lives on their servers.
+Switch to Claude?
+Start from scratch.
+With SIC, your intelligence layer stays with you.
+Swap models anytime, zero data loss."

 **Q: "What if the AI makes a mistake?"**
 **A:** "We build with humans in the loop.
 AI generates first drafts, automations require approval, and agents escalate when uncertain.
 Plus we use 99% confidence filtering and automatic fallback models."